kayg04/kayg.org/content/Updates/The Password Manager Situation.md

 However, it misses the greatest feature of KeepassXC still - AutoType.

-For fields that don't support any kind of auto-fill, even Apple's Passwords.app (yes, like the disk unlock prompt for an APFS encrypted drive), AutoType is extremely useful.
+For fields that don't support any kind of auto-fill, even Apple's Passwords.app (yes, like the [[disk-encryption-unlock-prompt.png|disk unlock prompt for an APFS encrypted drive]]), AutoType is extremely useful.

 Strongbox has other advantages, though: